kevinsubmit/Minesweeper/proposal.md

-# Project Proposal Example
+# Project Proposal

-## Project Choice (Tell us which project you're doing!)
+## Project Choice

-- [ ] Flash Cards
-- [ ] Trivia (Self-scoring)
-- [ ] Spaceman
-- [ ] Tower of Hanoi
-- [ ] Simon
+- [ ] Minesweeper

 ## Project Description

-My app is called Tic Tac Toe.
-It's a game app for players who want to play Tic Tac Toe online.
-Two players can join an online game and play a round of Tic Tac Toe, with the score being kept automatically and game results displayed at then end of a round -- whichever player won, or in the case of a draw, a tie between the users.
-Users will have the option to play again.
-In the future, I'd like to add a feature where one player can play against the computer.
+My app is called Minesweeper.
+It's a game app for players who want to play Minesweeper online.
+Minesweeper is a classic single-player puzzle game often found on computers.
+The objective is to clear a rectangular grid filled with hidden mines without detonating any of them.
+Players uncover squares one at a time; if they reveal a mine, the game ends.
+However, if they uncover a safe square, a number will appear, indicating how many mines are adjacent to that square.
+This information helps players deduce the locations of the mines.

 ## Wire Frames